How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Results

-We can notice two different dynamics: in \texttt{UK-RU}, we observe an increase of suspicious accounts created after the invasion, with a few peaks in March followed by a decreasing trend; in \texttt{FR-22} we observe two peaks of creation that precede the two rounds by a few days, which suggest the implementation of strategies to pollute online conversations and/or promote specific narratives before the voting events.
-Besides, the proportion of new suspended accounts is larger in \texttt{UK-RU} (42.1\%) than in \texttt{FR-22} (28.5\%).
+We can notice two different dynamics: in \texttt{UK-RU}, we observe an increase of suspicious accounts created after the invasion, with a few peaks in March followed by a decreasing trend; in \texttt{FR-22} we observe two peaks of creation that precede the two rounds by a few days, which suggest the possible implementation of strategies to pollute online conversations and/or promote specific narratives before the voting events.
+Besides, the proportion of new accounts that get suspended is larger in \texttt{UK-RU} (14\%) than in \texttt{FR-22} (8.77\%).
+Similarly, the proportion of suspended accounts that are created during the period of observation is much larger in \texttt{UK-RU} (42.1\%) than in \texttt{FR-22} (28.5\%).

 One possible explanation could be that the massive audience engaging in online conversations around the conflict consequently lured in a larger amount of malicious activity compared to the French election.

-\textbf{Finding \& Remarks}.
-Addressing \textit{RQ1a}, we note that a significant fraction of newly-created Twitter accounts gets suspended within the first few weeks from their creation: this number is especially high (about 2 in 5 accounts) for those that engage in chatter pertaining to major geopolitical events.
+These findings confirm previous work which showed peaks of suspensions \cite{le2019postmortem, chowdhury2020twitter} and a larger number of new accounts among those suspended \cite{le2019postmortem,majo2021role,chowdhury2021examining}.